Personal Skills – Needlework

 The Durham Fair Needlework Department exhibits knitting, crocheting, quilting, sewing, cross stitch, embroidery & other needlework crafts.
 With over 900 individual entries, these exhibits make up one of the largest displays of needlework exhibits across country fairs nationally.
 We are proud of the talented crafters that exhibit their projects with us, and each year we look to expand participation with new and creative exhibitors, and even new categories.
 In addition to our exhibiting activities, we also hold an annual charity drive to support our community.

-This year’s challenge class theme is “Under the Sea.”
-This is an added category which allows our exhibitors to enter an additional item as long as it ties in with the theme of the year.
+This year’s challenge class theme is “Home Sweet Home.”
+This is an added category which allows our exhibitors to enter an additional item if it ties in with the theme of the year.

 - Art Bra